mcdemarco/the-new-kitchen-cookbook/poultry/cacciatore.md

 ## Directions

-Sprinkle the chicken with salt and pepper.
-Warm the olive oil in a large saute pan over high heat.
-Saute onions.
-Add the chicken pieces and saute until golden on all sides.
-Add the olives, garlic, tomatoes and sage, rosemary and basil (if using).
-Cover, reduce heat to low and cook until the chicken is tender, about 25 minutes.
-Uncover the pan and add the red wine.
-Raise the heat to high and cook rapidly to reduce the pan juices.
-Adjust the seasonings.
-Transfer to a large warmed platter and sprinkle with more fresh herbs, if desired.
+1. Sprinkle the chicken with salt and pepper.
+2. Saute onions in the olive oil in a large saute pan over high heat.
+3. Add the chicken pieces and saute until golden on all sides.
+4. Add the olives, garlic, tomatoes and sage, rosemary and basil (if using).
+5. Cover, reduce heat to low and cook until the chicken is tender, about 25 minutes.
+6. Uncover the pan and add the red wine.
+7. Raise the heat to high and cook rapidly to reduce the pan juices.
+8. Adjust the seasonings.
+9. Transfer to a large warmed platter and sprinkle with more fresh herbs, if desired.
 Serve at once.

 ## Variants